GeoNode/geonode/docs/source/deployment.rst

    your filesystem.

-2. *Extract* all the JavaScript and CSS files from the GeoNode release archive (geonode-archive.zip) into the document root.
+2. *Extract* all the JavaScript and CSS files from the GeoNode release archive (geonode-client.zip) into the document root.

 Django Web Application
 ----------------------